raygun101/MarkupKit/README.md

 If the owner implements a method named `bundleForView`, the view document will be loaded from the bundle returned by this method.
 MarkupKit adds a default implementation of `bundleForView` to `UIResponder` that returns the bundle that loaded the class.
 Subclasses can override this method to provide custom view loading behavior.
 If the owner does not implement `bundleForView`, the main bundle will be used.

-Note that property templates and color tables are always loaded from the main bundle.
+Note that color tables are always loaded from the main bundle.

 ### Document Root
 The `root` parameter represents the value that will be used as the root view instance when the document is loaded.
 This value is often `nil`, meaning that the root view will be specified by the document itself.
 However, when non-`nil`, it means that the root view is being provided by the caller.
 In this case, the reserved `<root>` tag can be used as the document's root element to refer to this view.